Kerala Chicken Curry with Coconut Milk

 Curry leaves – 1 sprig

-2. Heat 2 tbsp coconut oil in a heavy-bottomed pan.
+2. Heat 2 tbsp coconut oil in a heavy-bottomed pan over medium-high heat.
 Add thinly sliced onion, enough salt and saute until onion turns transparent.
 Add ginger-garlic paste and saute until everything turns lightly golden.
 Now add the tomato pieces and saute until they turn mushy.
+Bring down the heat to low.
 Add the spice powders – turmeric powder, kashmiri chilly powder, coriander powder and garam masala powder.
-Mix well and saute until their raw smell and taste is gone.
+Mix well and saute really well until their raw smell and taste is gone.
 Switch off the flame.
 When cooled, grind to a very fine paste.
 (You can add 1/4 cup thin coconut milk while grinding).

-3. Heat 1 tbsp coconut oil in the same pan and add the marinated chicken pieces.
-Saute for 5 – 6 minutes stirring in between.
+3. Heat 1 – 2 tbsp coconut oil in the same pan over medium-high heat and add the marinated chicken pieces.
+Cook for 5 – 6 minutes stirring in between.
 Add the ground onion masala paste and thin coconut milk.
+BRing to a boil.
+Cook for a few minutes.
+Bring down the heat to medium-low.
 Cover and cook for 30 – 40 minutes, stirring occasionally.
-If the gravy is very thick, add 1/2 – 1 cup hot water.
-When the chicken pieces are done, bring down the flame and add thick coconut milk and a few curry leaves.
-Cook for 1 minute at low flame.
+If the gravy is very thick, add 1/2 – 1 cup hot water / thin coconut milk.
+When the chicken pieces are completely cooked, bring down the flame and add thick coconut milk and a few curry leaves.
+Cook for 1 minute over low flame.
 Switch off the flame.

-4. Heat 1 tbsp coconut oil in a small pan.
+4. Heat 1 tbsp coconut oil in a small pan over medium heat.
 Splutter mustard seeds and fry coconut slices.
 When the coconut slices turn light golden, add sliced pearl onions.
-Stir until they turn brown.
-Add curry leaves and stir for a minute.
+Stir until they turn golden brown.
+Add curry leaves and stir until crisp.
 Pour this seasoning over the curry.
-Cover with the lid for 15 minutes.
+Cover with lid for 15 minutes.
 Open and mix well.
 Serve with porotta, chapathi, rice, pulav or appam.
 Enjoy!